Magisk-Modules-Alt-Repo/HideNavBar/README.md

 3. Reboot
 4. Enjoy!

-## Terminal Setup
- Run on a terminal app the following command su -c hn

 ## Disclaimer
-- Any option not working is due to incompatibility with your current ROM (there's little i can do about it)
 - GSI compabitility isn't guaranteed due to Magisk's inconsistent GSI support
-- For issues related to GCam after installing the module you may use the terminal setup tool to increase the navbar size slightly to workaround the issue
-- Automatic navbar coloring doesn't work on Android 11+
+- Automatic navbar coloring doesn't work on Android 11+ (using the Gcam fix option may solve the problem)
+- KernelSU users need to add the SystemUI app to the root list (no need to grant root access, just make sure unmount modules is disabled to it)

 ## Links
 - [GitHub](https://github.com/Magisk-Modules-Repo/HideNavBar)